ErazerBrecht/CodeGenie/README.md

 * Userpanel: The page for the students
   * Has the following views:
     * Dashboard: Home page
-      * Shows some trivial inforamtion about yourself.
+      * Shows some trivial information about yourself.
         * Amount of new exercises
         * Amount of total exercises solved
         * Is your activity lower of higher than average?
         * Graph of total answers per week
-        * Punch card, shows acitity per day
+        * Punch card, shows activity per day
     * Staticstics
       * Shows statistics not specific to user
         * Total answers (every user)